-- 2Range, battery & chargingWith a maximum range of just under 210 miles, the Mokka-e is ideal for those with a short commute, while 100kW charging means it can handle longer journeys, too
+- 2Range, battery & chargingWith a maximum range of over 200 miles, the Mokka Electric is ideal for those with a short commute, while 100kW charging means it can handle longer journeys, too

-- 5Interior, dashboard & comfort - currently readingIt may not feel like an electric car inside, but the Mokka-e's interior quality is still good; its infotainment system is slow, however
+- 5Interior, dashboard & comfort - currently readingIt may not feel like an electric car inside, but the Mokka Electric's interior quality is still good; its infotainment system is slow, however

 - 6Boot space, seating & practicalityIdeal for small families, the Mokka Electric offers reasonable practicality – just not as much space as some of its rivals